5 Ways for Moms to Relax Over Christmas

+In order to relax over Christmas, let’s talk about 5 important areas of home life to keep a close eye on.
 Despite our lack of over-the-top cute Thanksgiving decor, and my inability to remember to post what I’m thankful for EVERY SINGLE DAY in November, and even all the crafts that don’t get done… We rock our Holidays around here!
-In order to avoid mom stress during the holidays, there are 5 important areas of home life to keep a close eye on.

 I like to start thinking about the holidays a month ahead of time.
 For instance, we plan our November in October and our December in November.

 I talk more about making Christmas magical in this post here.

 While this is one of my favorite ways to squeeze the most memories out of the holidays, the very best way to enjoy your time with family is for everyone to have a good attitude.

 The Road To Holiday Stress

 Stress at the holidays creeps up on you.
 We all enter into October with excited anticipation.
 Ready for cooler temps, fall scents, and the joys of the season.

 Then comes the overeating, overspending and screentime oversaturation of kids being out of school.
 First at Thanksgiving, then Christmas and New Years.

 Since it’s so easy for the holiday season to become busied and stressful, I wanted to share with you my top 5 ways of keeping our home a place of peace and joy during the holiday months!